Sulleys Ceramics

 Did Sulleys Ceramics make anything else?

 Yes, the model making wasn't just restricted to buildings although they are the most recognised and appear to have been produced in the greatest quantity.
 Over the years pots, birds, animals and other ceramics were produced.
-We have a few of these and one day will get around to setting up a page on here for them.
-The only example on here now is the rather odd Flat Cap Man which we've included as it came with a Sulleys label!
-Mrs Barton would also turn her hand to drawing and other crafts on occasion as well.
+We have a few of these over on the Other Works page.
+Mrs Barton would also turn her hand to drawing and other crafts as well.

 How do I know it’s a Sulleys?